 - The third insecticide to control Mustard Saw Fly is Carbaryl 5% used as dust for one hectare 20 to 25 kg required.

-It is one of the most dangerous insects of mustard farming.
+It is one of the most dangerous insects in mustard farming.
 It damages the crop and decreases the yield of mustard.

-The nymph of the painted bug causes major damage to the crop it attacks the crop just after a few weeks of sowing and, most times, it attacks the crop just after some days of sowing.
-We can easily identify the nymph of this insect by its colour.
+The nymph of the painted bug causes major damage to the crop; it attacks the crop just after a few weeks of sowing, and, most times, it attacks the crop just after some days of sowing.
+We can easily identify the nymph of this insect by its color.

-When it is just hatched, the colour of the body of the insect is bright orange with dark red eyes, but the adult insect of painted bug is totally different.
+When it is just hatched, the color of the body of the insect is bright orange with dark red eyes, but the adult insect of the painted bug is totally different.
 It is yellow with spots and dots on the body.

-How to control Painted Bug in Mustard Farming
+How to control Painted Bugs in Mustard Farming

-Many farmers find a unique way to control Painted Bug that is they used to mix crude oil emulsion 5 litres per hectare it used to kill hidden bugs in the field.
+Many farmers find a unique way to control Painted Bug, that is, they used to mix crude oil emulsion 5 liters per hectare it used to kill hidden bugs in the field.

 - Malathion 5% used as dust for one hectare of 20 to 25 kg required

-- Carbaryl 5% used as dust for one hectare 20 to 25 kg required.
+- Carbaryl 5% is used as dust for one hectare.
+20 to 25 kg required.

-in these two insecticides, we can use any of them.
+these two insecticides can use one of them.

 Both nymphs and adults of this insect are dangerous.
 It sucks the plant sap and attacks the delegated part of the plant, Major problem with this insect is it grows at super speed, in some days after the attack you can see thousand of Mustard Aphid on the leaves and flowers of the plant in some uncontrolled condition it will totally cover your whole mustard farming field.